lurchmath/cust-parse-test/plan.md

 To verify that this project can be presented simply to users:
  - Legitimize the example converter as a foundational set of mathematical concepts and the LaTeX parser and putdown notation for those concepts, not just something just used for testing.
+In doing so, factor it into two files, the converter that speaks only putdown, and the LaTeX language defined on top of that converter.
  - Create a simple JSON-based API that lets the user select a subset of the concepts from the (no-longer-example) converter and specify the notation for them in the new language.
 Phrase the keys in the API in a natural language way to make clear the kinds of natural language sentences that would be used in a document when "calling" this API.
- - Create tests of this for some tiny subset of the full language, but the next section of this plan includes a much bigger test.
+Test this API by converting the LaTeX file to use this instead of its current set of function calls.

 To verify that this project is also viable for parsing Lurch notation:
  - Use the scraper tool in the lurchmath repo's grading tools folder to get a